 Therese Heinonen, DVM

 A graduate of Michigan State University College of Veterinary Medicine, Dr. Heinonen has an active interest in the evaluation of potential cardiovascular biomarkers and their appropriate application in clinical trials.
 She received training in molecular biology at Merck Research Laboratories, and was a member of the Pfizer Global Research and Development cardiovascular senior management team where she made significant contributions to the clinical development of Lipitor.
-Including her current responsibilities as the Associate Director of Medical and Scientific Affairs at the Montreal Heart Institute Coordinating Center, Dr. Heinonen has accumulated over 25 total years of research, with 23 years dedicated to clinical research.
-Current clinical research projects are focused in the areas of cardiology, neurology, and oncology.
-Addition areas of interest include strategies to improve upon clinical trial design and methodology.
+Dr. Heinonen has accumulated over 27 total years of research experience, with 25 years dedicated to clinical research in the areas of cardiology, endocrinology, neurology, and oncology.
+Addition areas of interest include utilizing traditional and innovative medical strategies to improve upon clinical trial design and methodology.
 Dr. Heinonen has authored over 50 publications and managed over 30 clinical trials, many of which have focused on cardiovascular biomarkers and imaging technologies.
-Dr. Heinonen has worked as a consultant to government institutions, pharmaceutical companies, and diagnostic companies.
+Dr. Heinonen has worked as a consultant to government institutions, academic institutions, pharmaceutical companies, biotechnology organizations and diagnostic companies.
 In 2003, Dr. Heinonen began organizing the annual Cardiovascular Biomarkers and Surrogate Endpoints Symposium and in 2006 co-founded the International Partnership for Critical Markers of Disease.
-Dr. Heinonen is also the owner of Trialynx, Inc. and Northern Lynx, LLC. research support companies.
+Dr. Heinonen is also founded or significantly contributed to the initiation of several start-up companies.

 Jean-Claude Tardif, M.D.